the-technat/nextcloud_guide/LB2-Cloud-Guide_v1.md

 #### 2FA

-Install from app store: Two-Factor Gateway, Two-Factor TOTP Provider
+Install from app store: Two-Factor TOTP Provider

 Enfore 2FA: true Enforced for groups: admin Not enforced for groups: none